Burn Injury Lawyer Las Vegas, NV

 - Chemical Burns

 Chemical burns occur when skin comes into contact with irritants like acids, bases, oxidants, or vesicants.
 Chemical burns can be caused by bleach, ammonia, chlorine or harsh cleaning products.
-Chemical burns are unique in that they can cause burns externally and internally.
+Chemical burns are unique in that they can occur both externally and internally.

 - Friction burns

 Friction burns are caused by skin rubbing repeatedly against a surface or object.
-Friction burns are also classified by degree, with most cases healing on their own within three to six days and not requiring medical treatment.
+Friction burns are also classified by degree, with most cases healing on their own within three to six days without requiring medical treatment.

 - Radiation Burns

 When cancer patients undergo radiation therapy, they may suffer from radiation burns.
 Radiation is used to shrink cancerous cells.
 As radiation passes through the body, skin cells can be damaged.
-If radiation treatments are occurring frequently, skin cells may not have enough time to regenerate between sessions, causing burns.
+If radiation treatments occur frequently, skin cells may not have enough time to regenerate between sessions, causing burns.